Blower Fan for Stove and Fireplaces: Why Do I Need one?

 Forced Air Kit

 Fireplace fans today are relatively quiet, especially on the lower settings.
-However, keep in mind whenever a fan is moving air, there will be some noise.
+However, keep in mind that whenever a fan is moving air, there will be some noise.
 Think about a calm day.
 It’s much quieter than a day when the wind is blowing 25 mph.
-It' the same with the air moving through your stove or fireplace.
+The same is true for the air moving through your stove or fireplace.

-Noises from fans other than air moving, for example squeaks, squeals or hums, often indicate a scenario that a dealer should get involved with.
+Noises from blower fans other than air moving, such as squeaks, squeals, or hums, often indicate a scenario that a dealer should investigate.
 A problematic fan can normally be easily replaced.

 OTHER CONSIDERATIONS

-An electric blower fan for your stove or fireplace will not operate, of course, in the event of a power outage.
+An electric blower fan for your stove or fireplace will not operate in the event of a power outage.
 However, you will still get the benefit of the radiant heat.
-If reliability of power is a concern to you, or if you are off the grid, there are specific models of stoves and fireplaces designed to be strictly radiant heaters.
+If power reliability concerns you, or if you are off the grid, there are specific models of stoves and fireplaces designed to be strictly radiant heaters.

-It’s also important to periodically inspect the fan and clean any dust, dirt and pet hair from it.
-Incidentally, the fans of fireplaces are located behind the lower grill.
-Blower fans on free-standing stoves are found on the back of the unit.
+It’s also important to periodically inspect the fan and clean any dust, dirt, and pet hair from it.
+Incidentally, the fans of fireplaces are located behind the lower grill, and the blower fans on free-standing stoves are found on the back of the unit.

 More on this topic: